cortexlabs/cortex/docs/deployments/predictors.md

     -d '{"key": "value"}'
 ```

+The `payload` parameter type will be a `bytes` object if a request with a `Content-Type: application/octet-stream` is made:

 ```bash
 # payload parameter is a bytes object
 $ curl http://***.amazonaws.com/my-api \
     -X POST -H "Content-Type: application/octet-stream" \
     -d @file.bin
 ```

+The `payload` parameter type will be a `bytes` object if a request doesn't have the `Content-Type` set:

 ```bash
 # payload parameter is a bytes object